ramorenov/cyf-election/readme.md

 Write a class `Candidate` which `extends` voter.
 Since candidates are voters, the candidate object should also have variables for name, age and votingCard.
 However a candidate has some extended properties: variables storing the party he/she belongs to and the number of votes received.

-After creating the class, use the `new` keyword to initialise all of the candidates in the `candidates` array.
+After creating the class, use the `new` keyword to initialise all of the candidates in the `candidates` object.
 For example, Tamara Faiza should be initialised as `new Candidate('Tamara Faiza', 46, 'Pizza Party', [1,1])`.

 > Hint: Recall the `extends` keyword and `super` function from [week 11](https://codeyourfuture.github.io/syllabus-master/js-core-3/week-11/lesson.html).